werdnakof/DatabaseNotes/04_-_Storage.md

 n: number of Blocks

 Use a pair of buffers:
-– While reading a Block and writing into buffer A
+– While reading a block and writing into buffer A
-– Process Block previously read into buffer B
+– Process block previously read into buffer B
-– After Block read into A, process A and read next Block into B Double buffer time = R + nP
+– After block read into process A and read next block into B Double buffer time = R + nP

-The Five Minute Rule: Data referenced every five minutes should be memory resident
+The **_Five Minute Rule_**: Data referenced every five minutes should be memory resident

-Assume a Block is accessed every X seconds:
+Assume a block is accessed every X seconds:

 CD = cost if we keep that Block on disk
 – $D = cost of disk unit